About the Book

 Teaching Uses and Tips

 The book is useful to read beyond the age of nine as it is also introduces students to jobs, responsibility, community and even the working class.
-Have several copies (4 or 5 books) on hand for small group instruction and/or a book talk (literature circle).
+Have 4 ot 5 copies of the book on hand for small group instruction and/or a book talk or literature circle.

-Next, define the purpose of doing A Chair for My Mother read aloud.
+Next, define the purpose of engaging your students with A Chair for My Mother.
 It is possible to teach this story on so many levels, providing the opportunity for repetitive readings with emergent readers or ESL readers (which students will surely love!):